mattpjohnson/drb/README.md

 # Purpose

-Regular expressions are difficult to get right and can get messy pretty quickly.
+Regular expressions are difficult to get right and can get messy quickly.
 Consider creating a regular expression to match a day of the month.
 A naïve attempt might be to create a regex that matches two digits:

 ```shell
 \d{2}